 Kristie Poole is a postdoc with the Department of Psychology in the Faculty of Arts.
 She is currently working at the Social Development Lab, studying the socio-emotional development of children, with a focus on the origins and outcomes of temperamental shyness.

-Anwar Jaber is a postdoc and adjunct profession with the School of Architecture in the Faculty of Engineering.
+Anwar Jaber is a postdoc and adjunct professor with the School of Architecture in the Faculty of Engineering.
 An architect and urban scholar, she joined the postdoc community in September 2021 as part of the second cohort supported by the AMTD postdoctoral fellowship.
 She is currently working with Prof. Robert van Jan Pelt, conducting research into the role of architecture in cities facing political transitions and extreme conditions, focusing on museums that aim to address national narratives of war, memory and violence.

 Pankaj Gupta is a postdoc with the Department of Geography and Environmental Management, in the Faculty of Environment.
 He started as a postdoc in 2019, and his current research involves studying the migration of hydrocarbon pollutants into groundwater systems and developing remediation strategies.